 An air quality technical report was completed for the proposed project (TxDOT, 2017d).
 This project is located within an area that has been designated by the EPA as a moderate nonattainment area for the 2008 ozone NAAQS; therefore, transportation conformity rules apply.
-The proposed project is included in the MTP (Mobility 2040), approved on March 10, 2016, and will be included in the 2017-2020 TIP.
-Both the Mobility 2040 MTP and the 2017-2020 TIP were initially found to conform to the Texas Commission on Environmental Quality SIP by the FHWA and Federal Transit Administration on September 7, 2016, and December 19, 2016, respectively; however, the proposed project is not consistent with this conformity determination, because it was not approved in the 2017-2020 TIP.
-TxDOT will not take final action on this environmental document until the proposed project is consistent with a currently conforming MTP and TIP.
-Copies of the TIP and MTP pages are included in Appendix D.
+The proposed action is consistent with the NCTCOG's financially constrained MTP Mobility 2040 and the 2017-2020 TIP, as amended, which were initially found to conform to the TCEQ State Implementation Plan by the FHWA and Federal Transit Administration on September 7, 2016, and December 19, 2016, respectively.
+Copies of the MTP and TIP pages are included in Appendix D. All projects in the NCTCOG's TIP that are proposed for federal or state funds were initiated in a manner consistent with federal guidelines in Section 450, of Title 23 CFR and Section 613.200, Subpart B, of Title 49 CFR.